-The Yale College International Travel Policy restricts student travel to countries that UnitedHealthcare Global has rated a “5” or for which the U.S. State Department has issued a travel warning.
+The Yale College International Travel Policy restricts student travel to countries that UnitedHealthcare Global has rated a “5” or for which the U.S. State Department has assigned a “Level 4: Do not travel” rating.
 Make sure you read the policy and review the safety and security ratings for your destination prior to making travel arrangements.
 If you have questions, contact the Center for International and Professional Experience before finalizing your plans.

 Even if Yale Policy does not restrict your travel, ask yourself the following questions: